huihongxiao/vmware-nsx/README.rst

 .. _vmware-nsx: https://github.com/openstack/vmware-nsx

-Like most pure sofeware SDN products, NSX can be used in a greenfield or a brownfield.
-The case in greenfield is much easier.
+Like most pure sofeware SDN products, NSX can be used in a greenfield or a brownfield env.
+The case in greenfield is much easier and will not be considered in this file.

 For brownfield, how dose VMware products co-work with existing networking facilities?
 If the existing facilities just provides an IP